How to Choose the Best Built EJ25 Short Block - Crawford Performance

 At its core, a built short block replaces stock parts with high-strength, forged internals designed to handle significantly more power and stress, reliably.
 The most critical upgrades are the pistons and connecting rods.
 Forged pistons are denser and far more resistant to detonation than their cast counterparts.
 They are paired with forged connecting rods—often in an H-beam or I-beam design—that prevent bending or breaking under high torque.
 Many builds also include a stronger, nitrided crankshaft and upgraded bearings to reduce friction and improve durability.
 These carefully selected performance parts work together to create an engine that can take a beating and keep performing.

-Why Forged Internals Matter for Durability
+Why Forged Internals Are Essential for Durability

 The term "forged" refers to the manufacturing process.
 Unlike casting, where molten metal is poured into a mold, forging involves shaping metal under extreme pressure.
 This process creates a much denser and more uniform grain structure, eliminating the microscopic voids that can lead to cracks in cast components.
 Forged internals are engineered for strength and reliability, making them essential for high-performance applications where the engine is subjected to increased stress.
 When you increase boost or refine your tune, these stronger components ensure your engine can handle the pressure without failing, giving you the confidence to push your vehicle to its true potential with proper engine tuning services.